yizhenxu/TGST/README.md

 # TVLT
-This is a package for targerd viral load testing.
+This is a package for targeted viral load testing.

 See reference: